Terra Securities scandal: Background

 In 2001, Vik municipality found a loophole in the Municipality Act and invested borrowed money in the stock market, by first investing and then seeking permission later.
 This utilization of the loophole was confirmed by the Norwegian Ministry of Local Government and Regional Development in 2002, because the money borrowed was secured in future income.
 Vik had borrowed 70 million kr through DnB Markets based on annual payments of NOK 10M, secured through income from hydroelectric power production.
 This money was then invested in bonds through Terra Securities in 2001 and 2002.

-In the same year, in 2001, the four Nordland municipalities Narvik, Rana, Hemnes and Hattfjelldal borrowed money to invest in complicated bonds issued by Citigroup and sold through Terra Securities.
+In the same year, in 2001, the four Nordland municipalities of Narvik, Rana, Hemnes, and Hattfjelldal borrowed money to invest in complicated bonds issued by Citigroup and sold through Terra Securities.
 The municipalities also signed a confidentiality clause with Terra, which ensured that no independent third party could evaluate the quality of the investments.
 It has been questioned if such a clause, under the circumstances, was legal.

 In Narvik's case, part of the capital came from the municipal sale of 50% of Narvik Energi, the municipal power company, in 2002 to DONG Energy and HelgelandsKraft.
 The other three municipalities had ownership in HelgelandsKraft (Rana 26.8%, Hemnes 7.0% and Hattfjelldal 2.5%) as well as property tax income from power stations owned by Statkraft.
 These municipalities were investing future income from these sources.

 The main advisors in Terra were Knut Anders Opstad and Harald Norberg.
 They had tried to sell the investments to all municipalities with income from power production by contacting the Association of Norwegian Power Municipalities, but had been rejected by the organization.